SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   `symplectic=false`, but when true and `theta=1/2` this is the implicit Midpoint method on the drift term and is symplectic in distribution.
   Handles diagonal and scalar noise.
+- `RackKenCarp` - Adaptive L-stable strong order 2.0 for additive Ito and Stratonovich SDEs with weak order 3.
+Can handle non-diagonal and scalar additive noise.†

 #### Note about mass matrices